zachpino/digidevf17/week7/servo.md

 ### Servo Control

-To drive a [servo](https://en.wikipedia.org/wiki/Servomotor) motor, pulse width modulation is used
+Traditional DC motors are great, but they are only good at spinning.
+When more control is required, a [servo](https://en.wikipedia.org/wiki/Servomotor) motor can be implemented with pulse width modulation to vary the angle with high precision and repeatability.

 Microservers, typically weighing around 10 grams, are able to sweep from 0 to 180 degrees.
 These microservo motors can travel 90 degrees in .2 seconds, and offer enough torque to keep a small wheel in position.
-Larger and more expensive servos can sweep 360 degrees.
+Larger and more expensive servos can sweep 360 degrees and hold up to significant force.

-To drive a servo to a specific position, the following code can be used.
+To drive a servo to a specific position, the following python code can be used.

 ```python
 #!/usr/bin/python